rtablada/generator-qunit-broccoli/README.md

 # SASS Broccoli Qunit Generator

-This Yeoman generator will create a simple Broccoli project that comes setup for web development with SASS, ES6 modules (using Babel transpiling), QUnit (but ).
+This Yeoman generator will create a simple Broccoli project that comes setup for web development with SASS, Rollup (for module loading), ES6 transpiling using Babel, and QUnit tests with Testem.
 It also will install [Yoga Sass](http://rtablada.github.io/yoga-sass), [Font Awesome](http://fontawesome.io), and [Normalize CSS](https://necolas.github.io/normalize.css/).

+Although no extra packages are installed, each project can easily be migrated to using Vue.js with routing and template compilation.
+See ["Using Vue"](#using-vue).

 ## Installing the Generator